Gernon Bushes Nature Reserve

-This 79 acre site is the last remnant of the old Coopersale Common that once linked Epping Lower Forest along the hill ridge to Ongar Park.
-It has many ancient Hornbeam pollards plus some more recent woodland and a network of ponds originally dug for gravel extraction.
+This magical pocket of ancient woodland is the last remnant of the old Coopersale Common that once linked Epping Lower Forest along the hill ridge to Ongar Park, the Royal Hunting Forest.
+With its ancient Hornbeam pollards and network of woodland ponds, this reserve feels straight out of a fairy tale.

-In the north of the reserve the gravel workings have developed into bogs.
-In the south two springs rise on the edge of the plateau and their streams descend through a series of bogs which include large patches of the rare Marsh Fern.
-Other notable plants include Lady Fern, Bogbean, Marsh Valerian, Marsh Marigold and Ragged Robin.
-It has a good variety of resident and summer migrant birds.
+Follow the paths to the north of the reserve, where the old gravel working sites have gradually been transformed into bogs before circling round to the south of the reserve.
+Here you’ll pass two springs that rise out on the edge of the plateau, their streams descending through another series of bogs, home to the rare Marsh Fern.
+Lady Fern, Bogbean, Marsh Valerian, Marsh Marigold and beautifully pink Ragged Robin can also be found.

 Did you know?